Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Intro.md

 ﻿## Why another Framework?

-With the GenHTTP framework, developers should be able to easily develop new web applications in a short time.
+With the GenHTTP framework, developers should be able to easily develop new web services in a short time.
 Everything else is provided by the server infrastructure as well as the excellent ecosystem of .NET which easily allows to build, test, and run applications.

 Similar to other frameworks such as Nancy, embedio, NetCoreServer, or Watson, and in comparison to ASP.NET,